cunybpl/nycet_pnp/src/content/guides/systems/variable-speed-variable-volume-air-handling-system.md

     </tbody>
 </table>

-## Variable-Speed, Variable-Volume System Measurement Point Locations
+## Variable-speed, Variable-volume System Measurement Point Locations

 The measurement locations for a VSVV air handling system are schematically shown in Figure 2.